Connect with others who understand.

 Dystonia

-Dystonia is another disorder that can cause excessive, involuntary muscle contractions that are repetitive and patterned.
-However, the main difference between dyskinesia and dystonia is that dystonia can be a symptom of Parkinson’s disease itself.
+Dystonia is a disorder that can cause excessive, involuntary muscle contractions that occur continuously or repetitively.
 It can affect many parts of the body, including the face, jaw, neck, eyelids, vocal cords, hands, arms, legs, and feet.
+Symptoms can include:

 What Causes Dyskinesia and Dystonia?

-• Peak-dose dyskinesia, which occurs when the level of levodopa is at its highest
+• Peak-dose dyskinesia — Occurs when the level of levodopa is at its highest

-• Diphasic dyskinesia, which occurs when levels of levodopa are rising or falling
+• Diphasic dyskinesia — Occurs when levels of levodopa are rising or falling

 How To Manage Dyskinesia